Average rectified value

 In electrical engineering, the average rectified value (ARV) of a quantity is the average of its absolute value.
+The ARV of an alternating current indicates which direct current would transport the same amount of electrical charge within the same period of time.
+On the other hand the RMS describes which direct current delivers the same amount of power within the same time period.

 The average of a symmetric alternating value is zero and it is therefore not useful to characterize it.
 Thus the easiest way to determine a quantitative measurement size is to use the average rectified value.
 The average rectified value is mainly used to characterize alternating voltage and current.
 It can be computed by averaging the absolute value of a waveform over one full period of the waveform.